Beer in Romania: Romanian craft beer

 In Timișoara there is the microbrewery Clinica de Bere with their main brand Terapia since 2011.
 In 2013 Alexandru Geamănu and Laurențiu Bănescu started the micro-brewery Fabrica de Bere Bună (Factory of Good Beer) with their main brand Zăganu in Măneciu-Ungureni.
 In 2014 a brewer in cooperation with the Sapientia University started the Csíki Sör Manufaktúrát in Sânsimion.
 In 2017 they were ordered to change their name because Heineken already has Ciuc beer registered as a brand, Igazi Csíki Sör means "Real Ciuc beer".

 In 2013 Leonard Mihoc started his brewery Nemțeana in Roman.
 In April 2015 the brothers Alin and Răzvan Matache opened a microbrewery in Bucharest and began brewing different types of ales.
 Their main brand is Ground Zero Beer.

 Founded in 2016 in Jilava, Hop Hooligans brewery quickly rose popularity with bold collaborations and an ever-changing range of new beers.
 They are also among the few independent brewers that drew some international interest.
 As of 2019 they have participated in numerous craft beer Festivals and tap take overs across Europe.

+Carol Beer is a Romanian craft brewery that launched on November 30, 2017, introducing its first lineup of eight artisanal beer varieties.
+The brand quickly became part of the country’s emerging craft beer movement.